If you or someone you know is in need of assistance, please visit our Help for Texans Page.

 Environmental Reviews for public comment

-Royal Gardens Lufkin (Angelina County)
+Lufkin Neighborhood Strong (Angelina and Polk County)

 - NOTICE OF FINDING OF NO SIGNFICANT IMPACT AND NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

 Please submit comments to environmental@tdhca.texas.gov.
-All comments received by November 12, 2024, will be considered by the TDHCA prior to authorizing submission of a request for release of funds.
+All comments received by December 30, 2024, will be considered by the TDHCA prior to authorizing submission of a request for release of funds.

 For additional guidance contact the environmental team by e-mail at environmental@tdhca.texas.gov